noahlu2010/noahlu2010.github.io/_pages/chess.md

   <figcaption>Hong Kong Junior Rapid and Inter-School Chess Championships 2023 (Secondary Division).</figcaption>
 </figure>

 Now, I am co-leading both the Chess Club and Chess Team.
 Since we started the Chess Team, we have competed in a total of 2 inter-school chess championship wins so far.
-The following list is the tournaments I have competed in.
+The following list is the tournaments I have competed in:

 * 2nd TCA Road to Masters Blitz 2023
 * 4th TCA Road to Masters Blitz 2023